I decided to put Ayn Rand’s Atlas Shrugged on my reading list when I heard of it for the first time a few months ago (my culture isn’t Anglo-Saxon).

 They refuse to believe that only work provides results.

-Rather, they look at the world from a non-absolute point of view, where nothing really is, but is what one would like it to be.
+Rather, they look at the world from a non-absolute point of view, where nothing really is, but only is what one wishes it to be.

 3. Self-Esteem Is Critical